raunakkathuria/opentelemetry-observability-stack/README.md

 # OpenTelemetry Observability Stack

-A minimal observability stack demonstrating distributed tracing, metrics, and logging using OpenTelemetry, Tempo, Prometheus, and Loki.
+This is a minimal observability stack demonstrating Opentelemetry-distributed tracing, metrics, and logging-using Grafana, Tempo, Prometheus, and Loki.

 🔍 Complete observability stack demonstration using:
 - OpenTelemetry for instrumentation